Actindo-AG/Documentation/EDI/Overview/03_TipsTricks.md

 ## Tips for preparation in advance

 - Many internet providers offer EDIFACT information.
-For a first impression, we can recommend the https://www.truugo.com/edifact/ website which provides a very structured presentation of the EDIFACT messages in their different versions.
+For a first impression, we can recommend the https://www.truugo.com/edifact/ website, which provides a well-structured presentation of the EDIFACT messages in their different versions.

 - Ask your business partner for the EDIFACT message specification.
 Sometimes it is also called message implementation guide.
 Specifications from some major vendors are also available for download on the Internet.

 - Ask your business partner for the connection details that specify to which address and with which credentials the data are to be transferred.
-For example, get to know both the GLN number of your business partner and the GLN number of your company.
+For example, get to know both the GLN number (Global location number) of your business partner and the GLN number of your company.

 - Review this specification for the segments your business partner has defined as required and ensure that you have this data available.